Linux Kernel Modules: Extending the Kernel at Runtime

 Best Practices

-- Use proper locking - Prevent race conditions
+2. Use proper locking to prevent race conditions

-- Validate user input - Never trust data from userspace
+3. Validate all user input - never trust userspace